pattern-lab/patternlab-node/packages/uikit-default/README.md

 # Static Assets for the Default StyleguideKit

-These static assets are meant to be used with the default [Mustache](https://github.com/pattern-lab/styleguidekit-mustache-default) and [Twig](https://github.com/pattern-lab/styleguidekit-twig-default) StyleguideKits.
-They control the look, feel, and functionality of the front-end of Pattern Lab PHP.
+This code is responsible for creating Pattern Lab's UI look, feel, and functionality.
+These assets are are meant to be used in conjunction with the default [Mustache](https://github.com/pattern-lab/styleguidekit-mustache-default) and [Twig](https://github.com/pattern-lab/styleguidekit-twig-default) StyleguideKits, which control Pattern Lab-specific UI _inside_ the iframe.

 ## Installation
+Pattern Lab Node uses [npm](https://www.npmjs.com/) to manage project dependencies.
+To install the default static assets run:

+    npm install styleguidekit-assets-default

 Pattern Lab PHP uses [Composer](https://getcomposer.org/) to manage project dependencies.
 To install the default static assets run: